-- To report or not report the alleged incident to NUHS or lawenforcement. - To request NUHS to assist you in contacting local lawenforcement. - To make a confidential report to the NUHS confidential advisor and/or Title IX coordinator. - To make a confidential report to a mental health counselor orclergy. - To request NUHS provide you with interim protective measures. - To receive a resolution complaint summary from NUHS through the NUHS Title IX Sexual Misconduct Policy - To request NUHS assist you in seeking assistance through community-based, state, and national sexual assault crisis centers referenced below in the resource section and receive that information with 12 hours of filing a complaint. - To receive free medical forensic (SANE) exams at the hospitals nearest to the NUHS campus site: - Good Samaritan Hospital, 3815 Highland Ave, Downers Grove, IL 60515 (630) 275-5900. - St. Petersburg Hospital, 6500 28th Ave N, St. Petersburg, FL 33710 (727)384-1414.
+- To make a confidential report to the NUHS confidential advisor and/or Title IX coordinator. - To make a confidential report to a mental health counselor orclergy. - To request NUHS provide you with interim protective measures. - To receive a resolution complaint summary from NUHS through the NUHS Title IX Sexual Misconduct Policy - To request NUHS assist you in seeking assistance through community-based, state, and national sexual assault crisis centers referenced below in the resource section and receive that information with 12 hours of filing a complaint. - To receive free medical forensic (SANE) exams at the hospitals nearest to the NUHS campus site: - Good Samaritan Hospital, 3815 Highland Ave, Downers Grove, IL 60515 (630) 275-5900. - St. Petersburg Hospital, 6500 28th Ave N, St. Petersburg, FL 33710 (727)384-1414.